 Shell Gives Green Light to UK Fram

-Shell has announced the final investment decision (FID) for the Fram gas and condensate field in the UK North Sea, where it is partnered by ExxonMobil.
+Shell announced June 25 its final investment decision (FID) for the Fram gas and condensate field in the UK North Sea, which it operates with a 32% equity stake.
+ExxonMobil has the other 68% stake.

 At peak production, the Fram field - originally found in 1969 - is expected to produce around 41mn ft3/d gas and 5,300 b/d condensate, which combined equates to 12,400 barrels of oil equivalent per day.
 "This FID adds momentum to Shell’s North Sea production growth, following the [January 2018] decision to redevelop the UK Penguins field in the northern North Sea," the Anglo-Dutch major said in a statement.